 (3-0-0).
 Selected significant works of British literature.
 May include study of movements, schools, or periods.
-Recommended prerequisite: ENGL 1301 and ENGL 1302.
-Prerequisite: Pass TSI Reading with a score of 78 or RDNG 0363 with grade of C or achieving an 11th-grade level on the Nelson Denny test.
+Recommended prerequisites: ENGL 1301 and ENGL 1302 Required Prerequisite: Pass TSI Reading test with a score of 78 or RDNG 0363 with grade of C or better or achieve an 11th-grade level on the Nelson Denny test.